-The accepting runs of P are defined by viewing P as a restricted type of Büchi automaton in which the set of designated states is the whole set of states V.
+Our goal is to verify properties of the infinite behaviors of P. These are defined by viewing P as a restricted type of Büchi automaton in which the set of designated states is the whole set of states V. Note that the verification procedure we are describing does not consider the finite behaviors of P. Properties of finite behaviors, like for instance absence of deadlock, have to be checked separately.